By Megan Slack

 2. Don't forget about the lighting

-Adding subtle lighting throughout your patio similarly helps to scale the space while accentuating the area's focal points, whether that is a garden ornament or a large tree.
+When designing a patio, adding subtle lighting throughout similarly helps to scale the space while accentuating the area's focal points, whether that is a garden ornament or a large tree.
 Correct lighting also extends the patios whilst adding style and into the evening – all year round.

 'We mix atmospheric lighting with task lighting to ensure clients can use the space to the maximum,' Andy adds.